avibryant/simmer/README.md

 top3:sum:x	d:3
 </pre>

-However, top10:uv:x, or top5:pct95:x, and so on, would also be valid keys.
+However, top10:uv:x, or top5:pct95:x, or top + any other numeric aggregation, would also be valid keys.
 </td>
 <td><pre>
 top3:sum:x	a:3,d:3,b:2